Accession of Turkey to the European Union: In Turkey

+2000s

-The opening of membership talks with the EU in December 2004 was celebrated by Turkey with much fanfare, but the Turkish populace has become increasingly sceptical as negotiations are delayed based on what it views as lukewarm support for its accession to the EU and perceived double standards in its negotiations particularly with regard to the French and Austrian referendums.
+The opening of membership talks with the EU in December 2004 was celebrated by Turkey with much fanfare, but the Turkish populace has become increasingly sceptical as negotiations were delayed based on what it views as lukewarm support for its accession to the EU and perceived double standards in its negotiations particularly with regard to the French and Austrian referendums.
 A mid-2006 Eurobarometer survey revealed that 43% of Turkish citizens view the EU positively; just 35% trust the EU, 45% support enlargement and just 29% support an EU constitution.

-Moreover, Turks are divided on whether to join at all.
+Moreover, Turks were divided on whether to join at all.
 A 2007 poll put Turkish support for accession to the EU at 41.9% (up from 32% in 2006), with 27.7% opposed and 24.0% indifferent.
 A 2009 poll showed that support for accession had risen to 48%, even as negative views of the EU had risen from 28% to 32%.

+2010s

 A 2013 poll showed Turkish support for the EU bid at one third of the population, and opposition to double that share.

 According to the Transatlantic Trends survey for 2013, 60% of Turks have an unfavourable view of the European Union and most Turks believe that working with Asia is more important to their national interests than working with Europe.
 Around 44% of Turks believe EU membership could be good for the economy in contrast with 61% for EU citizens.
 During an interview with Euractiv, EU Minister Egemen Bağış stated that: "This is what Europe needs to do; they need to say that when Turkey fulfills all requirements, Turkey will become a member of the EU on date X. Then, we will regain the Turkish public opinion support in one day."

+2020s

+According to the 2025 annual survey of opinion in Türkiye, 51% of citizens have a positive attitude towards the EU (21% very positive, 30% fairly positive), while trust in the EU is 58%.
+It is also revealed that 58% of citizens would vote in favour of Türkiye's membership of the EU if a referendum was held, while 66% of citizens believe that EU memebership would bring more advantages than disadvantages.